 arranged for brass band (PHM)

-Sweet Hour of Prayer arr.
-WH for trombone and piano (PHM)
+Sweet Hour or Prayer for WH for trombone and piano (PHM)

 arranged PH for trombone and brass band